Contraband-Software/Rock/README.md

 `./GameDemo1` gives a good demonstration of how to build a game with this library.
 It makes use a large use of shaders, they can be learnt about in Monogame's Custom Effects documentation.
 The engine also provides a number of preset attributes to all effects, which can be read about in the GREngine.Core.PebbleRenderer package.

- - It is important to note that this demo project depends on the `D3 Digitalism` and `Arial` fonts being present on your system.
+ - It is important to note that this demo project depends on the [`D3 Digitalism`](./GameDemo1/Content/D3Digitalism.ttf) and `Arial` (Microsoft) fonts being present on your system.

 [License](./LICENSE)